detekoi/minimal-clock-overlay/README.md

 - **Settings Not Appearing**: Click directly on the gear icon that appears when hovering over the clock
 - **Settings Panel Off Screen**: Try moving the clock away from the edge of your canvas

+## Credits

+- VFD Nova Font by [Nihar Mazumdar](https://www.fontspace.com/nihar-mazumdar), included for use with the digital time display

 ## License